 Preparation and delivery of presentations.
-Regular participation in lessons - active participation in the work.

-Content: In the Master Program students already have the necessary professional and linguistic skills to understand professional texts and to find cases in a foreign language.
+In the Master Program students already have the necessary professional and linguistic skills to understand professional texts and to find cases in a foreign language.
 During the two semesters reading and writing comprehension can be developed through the use of professional texts, while speaking skills develop through authentic situations.
 Students can share their professional experience and their knowledge obtained at field practice in English, using the terminology of social work.
 The topics are prepared by interactive tasks, including professional texts and reading comprehension tasks.
 Students will also learn the methodology of text processing, which will be of great help in their future job.

-Placement test, Europass CV, History and development of social work in the US, GB and Hungary
+Placement test, Europass CV,

+History and development of social work in the US, GB and Hungary

-Social worker skills Modern societies and new form of social work EU and its institutions Social Economy and the non-profit organizations PP presentation of a certain institution
+Social worker skills

+Modern societies and new form of social work

+EU and its institutions

+Social Economy and the non-profit organizations

+PP presentation of a certain institution